gcavalcantes/exif-killer/README.md

 ## Next steps
 - [ ] Make an executable for the application.
-- [ ] Add threading for multiple file selection.
+- [ ] Add the creation of a log file for better debugging.
 - [ ] Add multiple file selection.
+- [ ] Add multithreading for multiple file selection and execution.
 - [ ] Allow for the selection of an entire folder.

 # Credits